 Figure 12.
-Graph of stroke length as a function of pimp discharge, area of the chamber, and cadence (lever length from 1m to 1.3m)
+Graph of stroke length as a function of pump discharge, area of the chamber, and cadence (lever length from 1m to 1.3m)

+Figure 12 compares the distance the operator will be away from the pump when he stands on the treadle pump and the force needed to be applied to push the piston.
+Since the distance from the pivot to the pump is 1m the distance the operator is away from the pump is actually from 0 m to 0.3 m

 One key part of determining pump efficiency is the leakage of water around the piston.
 Using the piston system we have planned for this project, we assume that the primary cause of this will be roughness of the PVC pipe’s inner wall.
 In order to approximate this loss we measured a few six inch pipes to determine what the greatest difference of diameter was between them.
-In this case the largest difference was .406 mm and with this being taken into consideration the loss of water around our piston is .783 liters per second as can be seen below.
+In this case the largest difference was 0.406 mm and with this being taken into consideration the loss of water around our piston is .783 liters per second as can be seen below.